randym32/Blackwood.System.Text.Json/Documentation/contributing/CONTRIBUTING.md

   grammar mistakes, and so on
 * Create new documentation
 * Create an example of some changes / fixes/ hacks
-* Creating blog posts, and tutorials about one of Vector's many features
 * Reviewing submissions
 * Contributing bits that can be incorporated into this or related projects.